woossi0/suite/docs/usermanual/source/intro/extensions.rst

 GeoPackage
 ----------

-.. note:: This extension also install the WPS extension.

 The GeoPackage extension adds the ability for GeoServer to publish data from `GeoPackage <http://www.geopackage.org/>`_ sources (a data format based on `SQLite <http://www.sqlite.org/>`_).
 Once this extension is added, GeoServer will show GeoPackage as one of its available data sources when adding a new store.